project-alice-assistant/docs/docs/setup/room-configuration.md

 The first toolbar groups the tools for the different categories and offers general actions.
 From left to right you currently will find:
 - The close button, which re closes this menu.
-- A curtain icon, which puts your my home screen into theatre mode, similar to fullscreen mode
+- A curtain icon, which puts your `My home` screen into theatre mode, similar to fullscreen mode
 - A map icon, which holds all the tools for adding and configuring locations in your home.
 - A plug icon, which holds all the tools for adding and configuring devices

 ### Setup and configuration of your locations
-First you have to setup your :location:locations:, then you can add more devices.
+First you have to set up your :location:locations:, then you can add more devices.
 Locations can be rooms or areas, they can be stacked, and linked to other locations.
 When you click the map icon in the toolbar, you will get the following options:
 - A plus sign: This is where you add new locations or remove old ones
 - A trash can: For removing existing rooms